List of Beverly Hills, 90210 characters: Susan Keats

 Emma Caulfield portrayed Susan Keats (recurring, season 6), editor of the college paper (The CU Condor), self-proclaimed feminist, and love interest of Brandon in Season 6; was impregnated by ex-boyfriend Jonathan Caston, had an abortion, and later won an award for her article on the right to choose.
 She moved to Washington, D.C., to work on the Clinton/Gore presidential campaign.
 Brandon broke up with her because she insisted, he pass up a prestigious internship in Boston to travel for the summer with her, while she accepted the campaign job.
 Susan Keats appeared in 30 episodes.

 Tracy Gaylian

 Jill Novick plays Tracy Gaylian (recurring, season 7; guest, season 8), a news anchor for the TV station at CU.
 She dated Brandon for most of Season 7, but Brandon broke up with her when he realized his true feelings for Kelly.
-She later met up with the gang during their trip to Hawaii and learned that she is happy, engaged, and has no ill feelings toward Brandon or Kelly.
+She later met up with the gang during their trip to Hawaii and they learned that she is happy, engaged, and has no ill feelings toward Brandon or Kelly.
 Tracy Gaylian appeared in 22 episodes.